-17. BREAKS
+16. BREAKS

-- 17.1 Two separate ten-minute tea breaks (in addition to meal breaks) shall be allowed each employee on duty during each ordinary shift of 7.6 hours or more; where less than 7.6 ordinary hours are worked employees shall be allowed one 10-minute tea break in each four-hour period.
-Subject to agreement between the employer and the employee, the two ten-minute tea breaks may alternatively be taken as one 20-minute tea break, or by one ten-minute tea break with the employee allowed to proceed off duty ten minutes before the completion of the normal shift finishing time.
-Such tea break(s) shall count as working time. - 17.2 (a) Employees shall not be required to work more than five (5) hours without a meal break.
-Such meal break shall be of between 30 and 60 minutes duration and shall not count as time worked.

-- (b) Where a home care employee is required by the employer to have a meal with a client or clients as part of the normal work routine or client program, they will be paid for the duration of the meal period at ordinary pay, and clause 17.2(a) does not apply. - (c) In the event that all or some of the meals of breakfast, lunch and dinner are not provided for a live-in home carer the employer shall reimburse such reasonable amounts for same, upon proof of expenditure. - 17.3 Notwithstanding the provisions of sub-clause 17.2, an employee required to work in excess of 10 hours in a shift shall be entitled to a 60-minute meal break.
-Such time shall be taken as either two thirty-minute meal breaks or one 60-minute meal break, subject to agreement between the employer and employee. - 17.4 An employee must receive the following breaks between shifts: - (a) 8 hours: - (i) between ordinary rostered shifts, which are not broken shifts; and/or - (ii) where reasonable additional hours are worked which are not overtime hours; and - (b) 10 hours where overtime is worked or where broken shifts are worked on successive days.
+- 16.1 Two separate 10-minute tea breaks (in addition to meal breaks) shall be allowed each employee on duty during each ordinary shift of 7.6 hours or more.
+Where an employee works 4 hours or more but less than 7.6 hours, the employee shall be allowed one 10-minute tea break.
+Subject to agreement between the employer and the employee, the two 10-minute tea breaks may alternatively be taken as one 20-minute tea break, or by one 10-minute tea break with the employee allowed to proceed off duty ten minutes before the completion of the normal shift finishing time.
+Such tea break/s shall count as working time. - 16.2 (a) Employees shall not be required to work more than 5 hours without a meal break.
+Such meal break shall be of between 30 and 60 minutes' duration and shall not count as time worked. - (b) Where an employee requests in writing, in accordance with the provisions of Clause 8 Agreement Flexibility and the employer agrees, an employee may work up to six hours without a meal break. - (c) Where a home care employee is required by the employer to have a meal with a client or clients as part of the normal work routine or client program, they will be paid for the duration of the meal period at ordinary pay, and clause 16.2(a) does not apply. - (d) In the event that all or some of the meals of breakfast, lunch and dinner are not provided for a live-in home carer the employer shall reimburse such reasonable amounts for same, upon proof of expenditure. - 16.3 Notwithstanding the provisions of sub-clause 16.2, an employee required to work in excess of 10 hours in a shift shall be entitled to a 60-minute meal break.
+Such time shall be taken as either two thirty-minute meal breaks or one 60-minute meal break, subject to agreement between the employer and employee. - 16.4 An employee must receive the following breaks between shifts: - (a) 8 hours: - (i) between ordinary rostered shifts, which are not broken shifts; and/or - (ii) where reasonable additional hours are worked which are not overtime hours; and - (b) 10 hours where overtime is worked or where broken shifts are worked on successive days.

-18. OVERTIME
+17. OVERTIME